philtr/phillipridlen/_posts/notes/2012-12-13-returning-multiple-formats-with-custom-dynamic-error-pages-in-rails.md

 ---
 layout: post
-type: blog
+type: note

 title: Returning Multiple Formats with Rails Dynamic Error Pages
-published: true
+description: |
+  Yesterday my coworker Eric asked me to build out some dynamic error pages for the upcoming version of one of our apps.
+He suggested a certain pattern that we used in a previous application.
+Being the adventurous soul that I am, I wanted to make sure his way was the best way.

+category: Programming
+tags:
+  - ruby
+  - ruby on rails
+  - JSON
+  - errors
 ---

 Yesterday my coworker [Eric][eh] asked me to build out some dynamic error pages for the upcoming version of one of our apps.
 He suggested a certain pattern that we used in a previous application.
 Being the adventurous soul that I am, I wanted to make sure his way was the _best_ way.
 After some deep <s>soul</s> google searching, I found out that Eric's method was considered best practice.
 It's described in some detail on [Jos&eacute; Valim's blog post][hidden-rails-features], but I'll break it down for you here:

 [eh]: http://erichurst.com
 [hidden-rails-features]: http://blog.plataformatec.com.br/2012/01/my-five-favorite-hidden-features-in-rails-3-2/

 First, we need a controller for our error pages.
 Start out with something simple, like this:

 {% highlight ruby %}
 # app/controllers/errorrs_controller.rb